suyog3235/FastApiServer/README.md

 # Fast-API-server

-Dummy API server to test your api locally
+Uses fast api to create a dummy api using whihc you ca ndo the dev work